Animeshz/hop.el/README.md

 ### Features

-1. **Jumps closer to cursor be single-character**.
+1. **Single-Keypress Jumps for Targets Closer to the Cursor**.
-2. **As much as single character jumps:** Runtime hop/jump alphabet generation, making sure as max single-character jumps are used as possible (taking convenience into account), inspired by [TrieBackfilling Algorithm](https://phaazon.net/blog/hop-trie-backtrack-filling).
+2. **Convenient:** Using single-keypress hop/jump as much as possible by generating hop sequence at runtime with [TrieBackfilling Algorithm](https://phaazon.net/blog/hop-trie-backtrack-filling).
-3. **Flexibility:** Allows modification of which alphabet should be splitted first (see `hop-jump-keys`), and where to hop/jump (start/middle/end of match).
+3. **Flexible:** Customizable alphabet splitting and jump location (start/middle/end of match).
-4. **Clear distinction of jumps according to required keypress remaining** to that character, i.e. different faces (can be modified).
+4. **Clear Distinction of Jumps** based on required keypress (faces) and that can also be customized.
-5. Easy modification of regex, with full PCRE support, first group on regex is taken as selected match for hop.
+5. **Easy Modification** of Regex with **Full PCRE Support** for hop selection.
-6. By default doesn't match within subwords (usually it is distraction with too many jump targets as nobody usually want to jump after hyphens `-`).
+6. **Default Exclusion of Subword Matches** for simpler jump targets (matching words after hyphen is usually a distraction by having too many jump targets).
+7. Last but not least, works across windows.

 ## Installation